davquar/davquar.github.io/content/english/post/devops/backblaze-b2-docker-backups-terraform.md

 #### `backend.tf`

-This file will contain the configuration of the Terraform backend to use.
+This file will contain the configuration of the **Terraform backend** to use.
-Since the bucket where we are going to store our states is exactly this one, we'll keep this file empty for the moment, and populate it only after our bucket is created.
+Since the bucket where we are going to store our states is exactly this one, we'll keep this file empty for the moment, and populate it only **after** our bucket is created.

 ---

 Now we are free to `terraform plan` and `terraform apply`, after which we will have:

-* A new bucket; let's say it is called `tfstates-abc123cde0`.
+* A **new bucket**; let's say it is called `tfstates-abc123cde0`.
-* A statefile in the local directory, called `terraform.tfstate`.
+* A **statefile** in the local directory, called `terraform.tfstate`.

+---

-Now we want to change the backend configuration to tell Terraform to use the newly created bucket as backend.
+Now we want to **change the backend configuration** to tell Terraform to use the newly created bucket as backend.
 Here is how we can do it:

 ```hcl
 terraform {